A Fresh Look at Coding for q-ary Symmetric Channels: Bit-Symmetric Coding Scheme

-This section presents a different view on the bit-symmetric coding scheme by considering a \qsc\ front-end for an LDPC decoder, similar to approaches for iterative demapping and decoding \cite{Sanderovich2005,Lechner2006}.
-The front-end takes into account the correlation between the errors on the $m$ bit layers.
-Its factor graph representation allows to formulate a message passing algorithm that computes essentially the same quantities as the ``direct'' algorithm in Sec.~\ref{sec:sym_scheme}, but displays more clearly the opportunity for further complexity reduction by appropriate message scheduling.
+The similarity of the bit-APP approach to combined detection and decoding mentioned above points to a different view on the bit-symmetric coding scheme, which is to consider a \qsc\ front-end for a binary LDPC decoder, similar to approaches for iterative demapping and decoding \cite{Sanderovich2005, Lechner2006}.
+These techniques involve proper iterations between the demapper and the LDPC decoder, being treated as separate functional blocks.

+The \qsc\ front-end takes into account the correlation between the errors on the $m$ bit layers.
+Its factor graph representation allows to formulate a message passing algorithm that computes essentially the same quantities as the approach in Sec.~\ref{sec:bit-APP}, but opens the way to EXIT analysis and displays more clearly the opportunity for further complexity reduction by appropriate message scheduling.

 As before, let $\bv{x}$ denote the vector of $q$-ary channel input symbols $\xj$ ($j=1,\ldots,n$) and let $\xji$ denote bit $i$ of symbol $j$.
 In the same way, the output of the channel is represented by $\bv{y}$, $\yj$ and $\yji$, and the errors are denoted by $\bv{e}$, $\ej$ and $\eji$, respectively.
 We assume w.l.o.g.\ that $\eji=\xji\oplus\yji$, where $\oplus$ denotes addition in GF($2$), and $\ej=\xj\oplus\yj$, by extension.